MichinobuMaeda/amber-case/docs/creproj.md

 ?
 Do you want to use ESLint to catch probable bugs and enforce style?
 No ?
 Do you want to install dependencies with npm now?
 No

-$ mv functions src/

-$ yarn --cwd src/functions install
+$ yarn --cwd functions install

 $ firebase init hosting
 ?
 What do you want to use as your public directory? build